Go to change.org to sign this petition:

 - Private Schools enroll 34.8% of all Australian children.

-- It may seem at least 16% of private schools (94% religious) favour Creationism.
+- It may seem at least 14% of private schools (94% religious) favour creationism.

-Is this simply the tip of the iceberg?
+Are these schools the tip of an iceberg?

-Professor Marion Maddox lists 250 of the more fundamentalist Christian schools in Chapter 4 of her 2014 book, “Taking God to School: The end of Australia’s egalitarian education?“.
-(1) But there now seem to be many more:
+Professor Marion Maddox lists 250 fundamentalist Christian schools — that “favour creationism” — in Chapter 4 of her book, “Taking God to School: The end of Australia’s egalitarian education?“, 2014.
+(1) But there now seem to be many more.

 Their schools, all teachers and staff, are bound by a “Statement of Faith“.
 One excerpt: “We affirm that the Scriptures of the Old and New Testaments are God’s infallible and inerrant revelation to man.”
 It’s Creationism, if they teach Genesis as historical fact.